Having gone a year or two past sixty,

-I shall range upon the high plateau of my life and capacity for a few years, and then swiftly descend.
+I shall range upon the high plateau of my life and capacity for a few years,

-In youth and maturity poems are charged with sunshine and varied pomp of day; but as the soul more and more takes precedence, (the sensuous still included,) the dusk becomes the poet’s atmosphere.
+In youth and maturity poems are charged with sunshine and varied pomp of day.
+But as the soul more and more takes precedence, (the sensuous still included,) the dusk becomes the poet’s atmosphere.

 I too have sought, and ever seek, the brilliant sun, and make my songs according,